I'm an observer of details, lover of human connection, and a storyteller at my core.

 After our kids go to bed, Chad and I like to play board games or have bonfires in our back yard as mini date nights.
 (Praise the Lord for baby monitors!)

-I occasionally sneak in ice cream or Holiday Mint M&M's to my otherwise clean, organic diet.
+I occasionally sneak in dark chocolate and a glass of wine to my otherwise clean, organic diet.

 I wonder if I should write a book, seeing as how much I love blogging & encouraging others.

 Coffee.
 (Eww.)
 Chai tea lattes for me, please!

 I was never a "baby person," but after having my first baby (April 2016), that changed.